Pig Spirit Animal Symbolism

 Overall, pigs in the African culture symbolized self-sufficiency.
 A clan that managed to raise many pigs on its farms was considered wealthy.

 Such a clan was highly respected in the tribe.
-Indeed, there was open competition to raise as many pigs as possible.
+Indeed, there was an open competition to raise as many pigs as possible.

 Symbolism of the Pig in Native American Culture